Louis XII: Early wars

 On 10 August 1499, after marching across Savoy and through the town of Asti, the French army crossed the border into the Duchy of Milan.
 Contrary to the wishes of the Second Estate (the nobles and royalty of France), expressed at the Estates General in 1484, this French army was being led by a foreigner, Gian Giacomo Trivulzio.
-Marshall Trivulzio had been in the service of the French throne since the reign of Louis XI, but he had been born and raised in Milan.
+Marshal Trivulzio had been in the service of the French throne since the reign of Louis XI, but he had been born and raised in Milan.
 The French army that Marshal Trivulzio now commanded consisted of 27,000 men of which 10,000 were mounted.
 The French army was also supplied with 5,000 Swiss mercenaries.
 In the campaign of 1499, the French army surrounded the fortified town of Rocca di Arazzo in the western part of the Duchy of Milan.
 After five hours of bombardment by the French artillery batteries, the walls of Rocca di Arazzo were breached and the town was taken by the French.
 Louis XII had ordered his army to massacre the garrison and many civilians as a message to the other towns in the Duchy against resistance to the French army.
 The legal rationale for the massacre at Rocca di Arazzo was that defenders of the town were traitors because they had risen up in arms against their rightful lord, Louis XII.
 The French repeated the episode at Annone, the next fortified town on the road to the city of Milan.
 This time the massacre had the desired effect, as three more fortified towns surrendered without a fight.
-Marshall Trivulzio then brought the French Army up to the gates of town of Alessandro, and his batteries began battering the walls of the town on 25 August 1499.
+Marshal Trivulzio then brought the French Army up to the gates of the town of Alessandro, and his batteries began battering the walls of the town on 25 August 1499.
 At first, a vigorous defense was mounted by the garrison, but on 29 August 1499, the city gave up and the garrison and the governor of the city slipped out of town before dawn.